-In the world of Mexican Lucha Libre, even with all the outlandish costumes, outrageous characters, and obviously choreographed maneuvers done in and out of the ring, kayfabe is still a big part of the illusion portrayed by these gladiators of the sport.
+In the world of Mexican Lucha Libre, even with all the outlandish costumes, outrageous characters, and obviously choreographed maneuvers done in and out of the ring, kayfabe is still a big part of the illusion portrayed by these gladiators.

-But where is the balance of protecting the business and breaking character if it means that a person’s life might be saved?
+But where is the balance of protecting the business and breaking character if it means that a person’s life may be at stake?

 Why Weren’t Medical Personnel at the Venue?

-It took over five minutes for medical personnel to arrive at Silver King’s side to offer help.
+It took over five minutes for medical personnel to arrive to Silver King’s aid.
 It begs the question: Why were they not in the venue?
-In legitimate combat sports like Boxing and MMA, where the athletics commissions are involved, would medical attention have taken so long?
+In legitimate combat sports like Boxing and MMA, where the athletic commissions are involved, would medical attention have taken so long?

 @SCortinas tweeted, "…a regretful circumstance where once again, rearing its ugly head, zero help, and negligence on behalf of the organizers of a wrestling show.
 The death of Hijo Del Perro Aguayo didn’t teach us anything, and now another great wrestler is taken from us."